-Whether it be sciatica, shin splints, tennis elbow or another type of sports concern, our expert osteopaths and sports rehabilitators can work with your injury to provide you with a treatment focused around your exact needs.
+Whether it be sciatica, shin splints, tennis elbow or another type of sports concern, our expert osteopaths and sports rehabilitators can work with your injury to provide you with a treatment focused on your exact needs.

-What is Sport Rehabilitation?
+What is Sports Rehabilitation?

 Rehabilitation refers to the process of restoring the body to its optimal form (anatomy) and function (physiology).